Code of Ethics

 For unaffiliated third parties that require access to your personal information, such as auditors, we require strict confidentiality in our agreements with them and expect them to keep this information private.
 Federal and state regulators also may review firm records as permitted under the law.

-Personally identifiable information about you will be maintained during the time you are a client, and for the time thereafter that such records are required to be maintained by federal and state regulators securities laws, and consistent with the CFP Board Code of Ethics and Professional Responsibility.
+Personal identifiable information about you will be maintained during the time you are a client, and for the time thereafter that such records are required to be maintained by federal and state regulators securities laws, and consistent with the CFP Board Code of Ethics and Professional Responsibility.
 After this required period of record retention, all such information will be destroyed by a secure method.

 Client Information Privacy Principles

-WEFA collects personal, private information from its clients in order to determine the client’s specific investment goals and objectives, which will assist in determining how to adequately service the client account based on the services provided by WEFA, as disclosed in WEFA's Form ADV Part 2A.
+WEFA collects personal, private information from its clients to determine the client’s specific investment goals and objectives, which will assist in determining how to adequately service the client account based on the services provided by WEFA, as disclosed in WEFA's Form ADV Part 2A.

-The safeguarding of client information is an issue we take seriously, and we want to assure all of our clients that whenever information is collected and used, it is done so with discretion.
+The safeguarding of client information is an issue we take seriously, and we want to assure all our clients that whenever information is collected and used, it is done so with discretion.
 To affirm our continuing commitment to the proper use of client information, we have set forth the following Privacy Principles, which are designed to guide us in serving the privacy needs of our clients.

 Recognition of a Client’s Expectation of Privacy: At WEFA we believe the confidentiality and protection of client information is one of our fundamental responsibilities.
 And while information is critical to providing quality service, we recognize that one of our most important assets is our clients’ trust.
 Thus, the safekeeping of client information is a priority for WEFA.